Tabletop Game / Feng Shui

 - Cybernetics Eat Your Soul: Justified, as Arcanowave tech is made of demons and Black Magic.

-- Dark is Not Evil: Called out in Ming I's writeup - it points out that her Casting a Shadow powers are evil perversions of normal shadow magic, being the all-consuming hunger for life rather than the warm, comforting shelter from persecution and danger.
-More generally, just about every kind of enemy creature, from the hideous Abominations of 2056, to the monsters of the Netherworld, to the cold-blooded hitmen of the modern age, is playable, and the text outright encourages the player to play them as good people trying to do the right thing in a dark and evil world.
+- Dark Is Not Evil: Called out in Ming I's writeup - it points out that her Casting a Shadow powers are evil perversions of normal shadow magic, being the all-consuming hunger for life rather than the warm, comforting shelter from persecution and danger.
+More generally, just about every kind of enemy creature, from the hideous Abominations of 2056, to the monsters of the Netherworld, to the cold-blooded hitmen of the modern age, is playable, and the text outright encourages the player to play them as good people trying to make up for their previous deeds and do the right thing in a dark and evil world.

 - Deader Than Dead: If you get hit by Ming I's dreaded Arm of Darkness and fail the Death Check that you have to make because of it, you are gone.